 - Uncertainty is eliminated in respect of subscription and compensation.

 - It does not derive advantage at the cost of others.

 Theoretically, Takaful is perceived as cooperative takaful, where members contribute a certain sum of money to a common pool.

-The purpose of this system is not profits but to uphold the principle of “bear ye one another’s burden.”
-It is a channel that can allow an individual to make an initiative to help one another and share risks together with providing benefits to ease financial burden between them.
+The purpose of this system is not for profits but to uphold the principle of “bear ye one another’s burden.”
+It is a channel that can allow an individual to make an initiative to help one another and share risks together by providing benefits to ease financial burden between them.